-From the moment US coast guards found Lewis Bennett floating alone in a life raft near the Bahamas, the former Gold Coast businessman has maintained his wife’s death was a tragic accident.
+From the moment US coast guards found Lewis Bennett floating alone in a life raft near the Bahamas two years ago, the former Gold Coast businessman maintained that his wife had been killed in a tragic boating accident.

-According to Florida newspaper The Ledger, the dual British/Australian citizen is expected to make a plea deal with US prosecutors, accepting a reduced charge of involuntary manslaughter over the death of Isabella Hellmann, who vanished when their luxury 37-foot catamaran sunk in May 2017.
+The dual British/Australian citizen accepted a plea deal in November that saw him convicted of a reduced charge of involuntary manslaughter over the death of his wife Isabella Hellmann, who vanished when their luxury 37-foot catamaran sunk in May 2017.

 The mysterious collision and the stolen coins.

-Bennett, 41, and Hellmann had been married for three months and were returning home to Florida from their belated Carribbean honeymoon when Bennett made an SOS call to say his boat was sinking.
+Bennett and Hellmann, a real estate broker, had been married for three months and were returning home to Florida from their belated Caribbean honeymoon when Bennett made an SOS call to say his boat was sinking.

-The former Gold Coast businessman told authorities that he was sleeping below deck when he was jolted awake by what felt like a collision with an unknown object.
-Bennett said he scrambled topside and jumped on a lifeboat, but his wife – who had agreed to take watch and was wearing a life jacket – was nowhere to be seen.
+Bennett told authorities that he was sleeping below deck when he was jolted awake by what felt like a collision with an unknown object.
+Bennett said he scrambled topside and jumped on a lifeboat, but his wife – who had agreed to take watch – was nowhere to be seen.

 In the lifeboat with Bennett was a bag filled with roughly US$40,000 (AUD$55,500) worth of gold and silver coins; coins that prosecutors later proved he had stolen from his boss while working as a crewman on a yacht in 2016.

-Bennett was convicted of the theft and is currently serving seven months in a Miami prison.
+Bennett was convicted of the theft and was serving seven months in a Miami prison.

-But in February, prosecutors added a more serious crime to Bennett’s rap sheet, when they charged him second-degree murder.
+But in February 2018, prosecutors added a more serious crime to his rap sheet, when they charged him second-degree murder.